dzomaya/TestingConfigs/TEST Process.md

 5. Reboot or restart the driver (upsdrvctl start) & upsmon (upsmon -c reload)

 6. Test the new configuration!
 Using Network UPS Tool's fsd (see: https://networkupstools.org/docs/man/upsmon.html) can help, but for end to end testing you probably want to:
-Safely place the UPS on battery and confirm the Operating System and then UPS, gracefully shut down.
+Safely place the UPS on battery and confirm the Operating System and then UPS gracefully shut down.